alaTest Sites

-alaTest has collected and analyzed 477 reviews of Fitbit Ionic.
+alaTest has collected and analyzed 487 reviews of Fitbit Ionic.
 The average rating for this product is 4.2/5, compared to an average rating of 4.1/5 for other products in the same category for all reviews.
-Views about the performance and size are generally positive.
-The battery and design are also appreciated, but some have doubts about the apps and price.
+People are impressed by the performance and size.
+The battery and design also get good feedback.
 There are some mixed reviews about the software.
+There are some critical comments about the apps and price.

 usability, design, battery, size, performance